-New Cabinet policy on the proactive release of Cabinet material in effect for papers lodged from 1 January
+New policies on the proactive release of Cabinet material and Ministerial diaries in effect from 1 January 2019

-Third National Action Plan 2018-2010

-Commitment 7: Official Information, includes commitments to increase publication of OIA responses and implement a policy to proactively publish Cabinet papers, and to test the merits of a review of the OIA.
+Third National Action Plan 2018-2010 Commitment 7: Official Information, includes commitments to increase publication of OIA responses and implement a policy to proactively publish Cabinet papers, and to test the merits of a review of the OIA.

-Creation of Open Government portfolio

-Throughout 2018 increasing proactive release, for example some Ministers, are proactively releasing their weekly reports, and including proactive release recommendations in all advice papers
+Creation of Open Government portfolio Throughout 2018 increasing proactive release, for example some Ministers, are proactively releasing their weekly reports, and including proactive release recommendations in all advice papers

-Cabinet Manual

-Generally expected that Cabinet material (Cabinet and Cabinet committee papers and minutes) on significant policy decisions will be released proactively.
+Cabinet Manual Generally expected that Cabinet material (Cabinet and Cabinet committee papers and minutes) on significant policy decisions will be released proactively.